Trace of Stones: DEFA film studio

 DEFA was first talked about during a meeting held after World War II within the Communist Party of Germany (KPD) in January 1945.
 This meeting was to discuss the creation of a new anti-fascist culture while integrating the ideas of the KPD.
 After this meeting, the Soviet Military Administration in Germany (SMAD), the highest authority in the Soviet zone, wanted to establish a new film production company connected to the government and DEFA was founded on this basis.

 In Trace of Stones, cultural officials demanded to that the duck pond scene be cut, is it was suggested, an underlying political agenda against the GDR state.
 This type of censorship was common since DEFA was a state-funded and controlled film studio which had to abide by the demands of the government at that time.
 The script of the film was negotiated extensively by the Film Bureau and Central Committee.
 Beyer submitted a list of changes that moderated the controversial scenes (most of them included the character Balla).
-Many of the changes weren't carried out in the film, although still much of the film is censored from the original.
+Many of the changes were not carried out in the film, although still much of the film is censored from the original.

 11th Plenum

 During East German film history, there were significant shifts in periods of liberalization and restriction.
 One significant shift from restrictive to liberal film making was in 1961 when the Berlin Wall was built, four years later restrictions were imposed due to the Eleventh Plenum.
 Film makers worked on projects that was accepted during a less restrictive cultural period, and then a whole year's worth of films were banned due to the Eleventh Plenum.

 The Eleventh Plenum was decided during a meeting to discuss economic policy, but ended up restricting the liberal expression in culture, particularly in the film industry.
 In 1965, eleven films were either banned or stopped production in DEFA.
-These films were banned in 1965 and weren't available to be shown until 1990.
+These films were banned in 1965 and were not available to be shown until 1990.
 They were called the "Rabbit films" since the film The Rabbit is Me directed by Kurt Maetzig was one of the films banned.
 The film industry seemed to have lost its influence on culture.
 Before the eleventh plenum, film was an important platform to share socialist culture and debate social issues.
 A lot of art created during this time was state supported and expressed issues that were considered frowned upon in film beforehand.